-Line 1--Enter the amount of the EPO adjustment for the renal dialysis inpatient department.
+Line 1--Enter the amount of the EPO adjustment for the renal dialysis inpatient department from Worksheet S-5, line 13.
+Do not use this line effective for cost reporting periods ending after December 31, 2012.

-Line 2--Enter the amount of the EPO adjustment for the home dialysis program.
+Line 2--Enter the amount of the EPO adjustment for the home dialysis program from Worksheet S-5, line 14.
+Do not use this line effective for cost reporting periods ending after December 31, 2012.

-Line 3--Enter the amount of the Aranesp adjustment for the renal dialysis inpatient department.
-(4/30/2008)
+Line 3--Enter the amount of the Aranesp adjustment for the renal dialysis inpatient department from Worksheet S-5, line 17.
+Do not use this line effective for cost reporting periods ending after December 31, 2012.

-Line 4--Enter the amount of the Aranesp adjustment for the home dialysis program.
-(4/30/2008)
+Line 4--Enter the amount of the Aranesp adjustment for the home dialysis program from Worksheet S-5, line 18.
+Do not use this line effective for cost reporting periods ending after December 31, 2012.